 There’s many types of geocache to find, some easier than others!
 Here’s the most common caches and the ones you might want to look for as a beginner.

-- Event Cache – A gathering of local geocachers or organisations.
+Event Cache – A gathering of local geocachers or organizations.
 Coordinates are posted online.
 A great way to meet like-minded people.

 Congratulations!
 Take a moment to savor your victory – especially if it’s your first find!